Parrot-Developers/olympe/src/olympe/doc/userguide.rst

       Olympe => Drone [label = "disconnect", return = "disconnected"]
    }

 Let's check everything works!
-Reset the simulation (Ctrl+R inside the Sphinx GUI) and execute this script, from the same shell/terminal you have source'd the ``shell`` script:
+Reset the simulation (``sphinx-cli action -m world fwman world_reset_all`` in a terminal) and execute this script, from the same shell/terminal you have source'd the ``shell`` script:

 .. code-block:: console